openstack/openstack-ansible/doc/source/user/index.rst

 For information on how to contribute, extend or develop OpenStack-Ansible, see the :dev_docs:`Developer Documentation <contributors/index.html>`.

-For in-depth technical information, see the :dev_docs:`OpenStack-Ansible Reference <reference/index.html>`.
+For in-depth technical information, see the :ref:`reference-guide`.

 .. toctree::
    :maxdepth: 1